OpenSats/website/docs/terms.md

 Your decision to receive or not to receive points for your donation is final.
 MAGIC Grants cannot adjust your donation to include or exclude points after you have selected an option.

+Taxes, fees, and shipping costs may apply when attempting to redeem points for perks, and this may increase the number of points that it takes to purchase a perk.
+If you are charged import taxes/duties when receiving an item, it is your obligation to separately pay these duties.
+Please contact the relevant third-party merchant if you are charged import duties; they might reimburse the costs that you need to pay.
+In no cases whatsoever will MAGIC Grants reimburse these expenses.

 Points can be redeemed for a variety of perks, which may include merchandise, goods, and/or services.
 MAGIC Grants makes no guarantees whatsoever that points can be redeemed for any particular product or service.
 Products and services are subject to availability.
 MAGIC Grants does not issue refunds or exchanges for perk products or services.
+You may be able to work out a return with the third-party merchant in accordance with their policies.
 MAGIC Grants makes no representations on the products and services offered.
+You are responsible for verifying the full details, specifications, terms and conditions, and privacy policy of the merchant that you purchase from.
 There may be no products or services available at a given time.

 If you have an issue with the product or service that you received, please first contact the merchant for assistance.
 MAGIC Grants will work with you and the merchant to resolve the issue.